 1. Do not use the same tracking ID or container (Google Tag Manager) on all sites.

-2. Never add all network sites to a single Google Search Console account.
+2. Never add all your private blog websites to a single Google Search Console account.

 3. Don’t use the same images, especially if they contain repeating metadata.